 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl.
-B.3.2.
+Final Concl. sector has not gone through appreciable increases in the period comprising from 1990 to 2006.
+Needs to be stated to what % has the use of Natural gas usage has penetrated.
+B.3.
+Additionality Determination The assessment of additionality will be validated with focus on whether the project itself is not a likely baseline scenario.
+B.3.1.
+Is the project additionality assessed according to the methodology? /1//3/ DR In accordance with ACM0009 (Version 3), the additionality of the project is demonstrated through the "Tool for the demonstration and assessment of additionality OK B.3.2.
 Are all assumptions stated in a transparent and conservative manner? /1//3/ DR Assumptions were stated as the following steps: Step 1 - Investment & sensitive analysis Input parameters: The project activity (switch the coal and fuel boil by natural gas on pellet production) was compared with the baseline scenario (continuation of the current practices of using coal and petroleum fuel) with follow input parameters: a) Energy demand in the furnaces of the pelletizing plants was considered 80% from coal trough the powder injection facilities at the baseline.
-The option of powder injection is conservative, once the equipment is the option to the switching the fuel oil by coal; b) Residual consumption of fuel oil equivalent to 20% of the energy demand in the furnaces of the pelletizing plants at the baseline; c) The amount of natural gas consumed in the furnaces was calculated as equivalent the energy fueled by the coal and fuel oil in the furnaces, and considering the efficiency of natural
+The option of powder injection is conservative, once the equipment is the option to the